FREQUENTLY ASKED QUESTIONS

 The Chancellery of Honours, part of the Office of the Secretary to the Governor General, administers the program and receives all nominations.
 Each one is carefully researched and then reviewed by an independent advisory committee, which makes recommendations to the governor general.
-The selection process is non-partisan and merit-based.
+The selection process, which may take up to one year, is non-partisan and merit-based.

 How can I nominate someone?

 To nominate, complete the online nomination form with the following information: